 One of the last stops on the Aloha Aina tour is to another film location where a few Hollywood productions occurred.
 After this stop, we made the drive back to the main building.

 Before returning to Waikiki, we purchased some long-sleeved Rashguard shirts from their gift shop.
 We bought Koa wood keychains with our Hawaiian names on our previous visit.
 These are our favorite souvenirs from Hawaii, which we use every day.

 Kualoa Ranch is always one of our must-see destinations when we visit Oahu.
 While it’s always hot in Hawaii, the tours travel through shaded areas, so the heat doesn’t overwhelm you.
 Here are just some of the things we liked:

 They offer so many packages and with such variety.
 We have been twice now and tried four of their unique packages.
 However, we have yet to try half of the tours they offer.

 The Amazing Landscape

 For us, Kualoa Ranch is one of the best places to visit in Oahu.
-It is a lush jungle where it is almost impossible to take a bad photo!
+It is a lush jungle with breathtaking views at higher levels, where it is almost impossible to take a bad photo!

 The ranch has some of the most beautiful views in all of the United States.
-Since the farm doesn’t allow hiking or people to walk the acreage (outside of a tour), the land remains pristine.
+The land remains pristine since the farm doesn’t allow hiking or people to walk the acreage (outside of a tour).

 A Great Team